GeorgeWebDevCy/tcn-mlm/readme.txt

 * Provide this WordPress readme to surface plugin metadata and setup notes inside the admin.

 == Upgrade Notice ==
+= 0.1.8 =
+Pricing and categorisation fixes for seeded membership products.
+Update if you rely on the auto-generated products.

 = 0.1.7 =
 Brand-aligned UI updates and automatic category assignment for seeded products.
 Update if you want the polished member dashboard or WooCommerce categorisation.